Our mission is to reduce violence,

 Click for Project Goals

 BUT THERE IS INCREDIBLE POTENTIAL HERE.
-These humorous and intense folk represent a deep and soulful history.
+These soulful folk represent a deep history.
 The young people are a precious creative resource, yet many lack the resources to be creative.
 The BOOM seeks to provide some of those resources.

 - We deliver our activities in the heart of the most troubled neighborhoods, often in backyards.